-Expectancy Criteria

-Expectancy Score  🎽 Expectancy Criteria 🗾 🗾

-1 Remote Safeguard would reliably prevent the

-• Remote threat.

-2 Unlikely Safeguard would reliably prevent most

-Ľ Chinkery occurrences of the threat.

-3 As likely as not Safeguard would prevent as many threat

-• As likely as not occurrences as it would miss.

-4 l ikely Safeguard would prevent few threat
+Expectancy Criteria Expectancy Score Expectancy Criteria 💌 1 Remote Safeguard would reliably prevent the threat.
+2 Unlikely Safeguard would reliably prevent most occurrences of the threat.
+3 As likely as not Safeguard would prevent as many threat occurrences as it would miss.
+4 Likely Safeguard would prevent few threat occurrences.
+5 Certain Safeguard would not prevent threat occurrences.

-.
-Likely occurrences.

-5 Certain Safeguard would not prevent threat

-3 oonum. occurrences.

-Note that the Expectancy names are plain language and not probabilistic.
-Nor are they intended for risk assessment participants to guess.
-Risk assessors should not be expected to estimate risks by determining when a risk is "Likely" or "Unlikely" to occur.
-Rather, these Expectancies are derived by answering a different question about an observable condition- the maturity of a Safeguard (which will be discussed in the Risk Register section below).
+Note that the Expectancy names are plain language and not probabilistic (they use common words and phrases, not percentages of probability).
+Additionally, risk assessors will not be estimating these Expectancies.
+Rather, Expectancy Scores are derived by comparing the maturity of Safeguards against the commonality of attacks (which will be discussed in the Risk Register section).
 Using plain language for each Expectancy Score will simplify how risks are communicated to others after the risk assessment is completed.